AndreiBaraitaru/AndreiBaraitaru/README.md

 <h1 align="center"> 👨🏻‍💻 Andrei Baraitaru 👋 </h1>

-**AndreiBaraitaru/AndreiBaraitaru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 *👋 Hey there you fellow developer!
 I'm Andrei, a Computer Science student at IE University in Madrid.
-Passionate about problem-solving and innovation, I specialize in Python, C++, Artificial Intelligence, and Web Application development.
-I enjoy building intelligent systems, optimizing algorithms, and creating seamless user experiences.
-Always eager to explore new technologies and collaborate on exciting projects.
-If you have a cool project that I would be a good fit for, let's connect and build something awesome together! 🚀*
+Passionate about problem-solving and innovation, I specialize in AI Chatbots and Reco Systems and Web Application development.💻 I'm always eager to explore new technologies and collaborate on exciting projects.
+Sooo, if you have a cool project that I would be a good fit for, let's connect and build something awesome together! 🚀*

 <h3 align="center">Languages and Tools I use the most currently:</h3>